 On one hand, we’re only three months into 2019, and horror has already given us a few strong theatrical releases.
 Escape Room, Happy Death Day 2U, and the upcoming Us – that’s a lot better than early 2018’s Winchester or The Strangers: Prey at Night.
 But streaming platforms have felt a little light on good indie horror.
 Fortunately, IFC Midnight has come to the rescue, releasing the anticipated Pledge to VOD-platforms this week.
+So far critics have been surprisingly impressed with this college horror outing.

 David and his roommates, Ethan and Justin, are hoping to pledge the right fraternity during Rush Week.
 With each party, however, fraternity after fraternity rejects the nerdy trio.
 But just as the three freshman are ready to call it a day, a mysterious campus organization gives them an opportunity to pledge.
 Soon what looks like typical hazing escalates to something far more horrific.
 Getting out of this fraternity may be harder than getting in.